alexander-schranz/sulu-backend-bundle/README.md

 app/console l91:sulu:backend:generate:crud YourBundle:Vehicle
 ```

 Add `--extended` to have no requirements to this Bundle.
+This will generate a complete own Controller, Manager, ...
+when use the extended generation you could remove this bundle from your requirements after you generated your bundle.

 # Command List